Capital Trails Walking Club (BWF Club 102)

 At next yellow marker post(YMP)/stile turn right over canal bridge.
 Immediately across the bridge turn sharp right at YMP/stile.
 Cross small field to next YMP (across stile and plank bridge).
 Keep to left-hand edge of next field to gap in hedge, where turn left over a ditch and head straight across centre of next field (canal over to right).
 Pass through gap in hedge, crossing plank bridge and stile and then go ahead across a small field to cross a private farm road via stiles.

 Cross the stile and ahead through paddock to right of horse exersise area, leaving at a YMP/stile to follow hedge on right with wire fence on left.
 Walk straight across centre of next field, over stile at gap in hedge and across centre of following field with Greenhill Covert over to left.
-At gate/stile keep straight on with hedge/wood on right to stile at the red bricked houses ahead.Turn right along road with wood on right and follow around the bends to the Whitemoors Antiques & Craft Centre on right.
-[Tearoom, toilets.
+At gate/stile keep straight on with hedge/wood on right to stile at the red bricked houses ahead.Turn right along road with wood on right and follow around the bends to the Whitemoors Antiques & Craft Centre on right [Tearoom, toilets.
 Open daily from 11am.
-Do not confuse with Whitemoors car park/picnic area 1km south on this road and 600m off this P.Trail] at Shenton.
+Do not confuse with former Whitemoors car park/picnic area 1km south on this road and 600m off this P.Trail] at Shenton.

 Q4.
 Name on black letter box on farm wall across the road from Whitemoors?

-Continue through the village and jusy after "The Old School House" (on left) turn right at white railings, cross river bridge and go along Bosworth Road passing the church on left and Shenton Hall on right.
+Continue through the village and just after "The Old School House" (on left) turn right at white railings, cross river bridge and go along Bosworth Road passing the church on left and Shenton Hall on right.
 Cross over the mouth of Pump Street and continue along Bosworth Road following the red bricked wall of Shenton Hall on the right.
 200 metres beyond Top House Farm (on left) turn right at FP through gate and into field (ensuring gate is fastened behind you).
 Walk straight ahead between the first two large trees and then along the old avenue of trees, over a brick bridge with stiles at either end and across open parkland to gates to right of brick house.
-Turn left along minor road (over canal bridge) for 400m to red post box on right.
+Turn left along minor road (over canal bridge) for 400m to enter car park on right.

 Turn right across the car park [toilets on right] at Shenton Station [cafe] to use the foot crossing over the Battlefield Line Steam Railway.
 Turn left up slope to the path junction.Take the left-hand footpath by corner of white fencing and cross track through two metal gates.
 Bear right up Ambion Hill (the only real up-hill on the walk!) with hedge on left and wire fence on right.